madisonbikes/bikeweek-busmap/README.md

 ## Releasing

+Releases will start at 0.4 moving forward and will (?) follow semantic versioning.
+Maybe. :)

 ## Running/Building

 You also need to supply either `REACT_APP_CONFIGURATION`, which accepts an inline JSON object or `REACT_APP_CONFIGURATION_URI` which takes a relative link to a JSON configuration file.
 The information in this file is not considered sensitive, so should be placed on your web server next to the app deployment.